acevedo93/zemoga-react-native-interview/README.md

 To initialize the project, the following commands must be executed:

 - npm install
 - json-server --watch db.json
 - npm run android
-  as the database is localhost, use the ip of the machine instead of localhost, or with the android emulator open execute the command adb reverse tcp:3000 tcp:3000

 - pod install inside the ios folder
 - npm run ios